Chetaka

-Chetaka (Sanskrit: Ceṭaka) or Chedaga (Sanskrit: Ceḍaga) was the consul of the Licchavi tribe during the 5th century BCE.
+Chetaka (Sanskrit: Ceṭaka) or Chedaga (Sanskrit: Ceḍaga) was the consul (gana mukhya) of the Licchavi republic during the 5th century BCE.

 Life

-Ceṭaka was the son of Keka and Yaśomatī, he belonged to the Haihaya clan, and he had a sister named Trisalā.
+Ceṭaka was the son of Keka and Yaśomatī, he belonged to the Haihaya clan and he had a sister named Trishala.

-Ceḍaga was one of the nine elected rājās ("rulers") of the Council of the Licchavi tribe, which was the supreme authority of the Licchavikas' gaṇasaṅgha (aristocratic oligarchic republic) administration, of which he was the head.
-As the leader of the Licchavika Council, Ceḍaga was also the Gaṇa Mukhya ("head of the republic"), that is, the elected consul of the republic, which also made him the head of the Vajjika League led by the Licchavikas.
+Ceḍaga was one of the nine elected rājās ("rulers") of the Council of the Licchavi tribe, which was the supreme authority of the Licchavikas' gaṇasaṅgha (aristocratic republic) administration, of which he was the head.
+As the leader of the Licchavika Council, Ceḍaga was also the Gaṇa Mukhya ("chief of the republic"), that is, the elected consul of the republic, which also made him the head of the Vajjika League led by the Licchavikas.

 Diplomatic marriages

 Ceṭaka contracted several diplomatic marriages between members of his family and the leaders of other republics and kingdoms.
 One such marriage was the one between his sister, Trisalā, and the Nāyika Gaṇa Mukhya Siddhārtha, which was contracted because of Siddhārtha's political importance due to its important geographical location close to Vesālī of the Nāya tribe he headed, as well as due to Siddhārtha's membership in the Vajjika Council.
 Siddhārtha and Trisalā had a son, Mahāvīra, who became the 24th Jain Tīrthaṅkara.

 Other marital alliances concluded by Ceṭaka included the marriages of his daughters: